waiting for the happy ending

 I would lie on my bed and watch the clock and by midnight I would count to at least a hundred before a minute would pass.
 By 2 a.m.
 I could count to five hundred and the clock would sit frozen.
 I would get up and go downstairs and get a glass of milk and come back up and it would still be showing the same time.
 The only thing that would help is if I kept flushing the toilet until it kept running.
 Then the clock would start up again.

 I never bothered to look inside a toilet bowl and see how it worked.
 What made it flush and what made it run.
 I imagine some little lever was stuck somehow.
-Whatever the reason the toilet running made my clock start running again so I could return to bed and get some sleep.
+Whatever the reason made my clock start running again so I could return to bed and get some sleep.

 Of course, the fact that I was back to letting to the toilet run during the worst drought the area had seen in a hundred years made me feel guilty on top of all the other things I was feeling about sleeping alone.
-So I spent more time in the woods that used to be a wetland saving all the poor creatures that didn’t have the sense to save themselves.
+So I spent more time in the woods that use to be a wetland saving all the poor creatures that didn’t have the sense to save themselves.
 Sometimes I would be too late and instead I would mourn their little dried-up bodies.

 The rain was too late for them.
 They were all crunchy in my hand and their legs or fins would snap off or crumble if I held them too long.
 Nobody would ever know what good things they were capable of.